usagov/usagov-2021/docs/HomePage.md

 # To get the homepage working
+1. Add the taxonomy term "Home Page"
+  1. Go to taxonomy -> edit page type --> add new term "Home Page"
+  2. Taxonomy terms are content in drupal and if not already in database need to be manually added.
-1. Make sure that the config changes are imported into drupal
+2. Go to the homepage and press edit to make sure that the config changes are imported into drupal
-  1. If they are you should see homepage banner, homepage top links in basic page & a new taxonomy term of Home Page
+  1. If they are you should see homepage banner and homepage top links in basic page cms
     1. If not: import config changes on sync
-      1. If no Home Page taxonomy term --> go to taxonomy -> edit page type add new term "Home Page"
-      2. If no Home Page Banner and or Top Links:
+      1. If no Home Page Banner and or Top Links:
         1. Go to Administration  -> Structure ->  Content types  -> Basic Page
         2. Add field
-        3. Banner: Field Type of Image (not media to apply resolutions), Machine Name: field_homepage_banner
+          1. Banner: Field Type of Media, Machine Name: field_homepage_banner
             1. admin/structure/types/manage/basic_page/display
-          2. HomePage -> Responsive image -> Responsive image style
-        4. Top Links: Field type of Link; Label: Homepage Top Links,  Machine Name: field_homepage_top_links, Unlimited number of values
+          2. Top Links: Field type of Link; Label: Homepage Top Links,  Machine Name: field_homepage_top_links, Unlimited number of values
   2. Image styles for 480px, 640px and 1024px at 1x, 1.5x, 2x and 3x resolutions should be created.
-2. On Homepage in Drupal add
+3. On Homepage in Drupal add
   1. Body text for the welcome box and,
   2. "Home Page" as the page type,
   3. A homepage banner,
   4. Top links

+**Note** --> If homepage banner does not show after doing the above, refresh the page.
+The image styles may not have loaded.
+Similarly if you change the size of your window you may need to refresh.
+This should not be an issue on dev, stage or prod as tome will create the necessary files for the static site.
+If however you still do not see the banner go to content -> media -> media library.
+Try and upload media there.
+If it works there is a bug somewhere else in the code.
+If it does not there is an issue with media in general on the site and should be fixed by creating a new ticket for it.

 # Code Organization
 The homepage is currently in node--1--full.html.twig.
 Page.html.twig checks if the term_name is "Home Page" and if so in calls 		`<main class="main-content usa-layout-docs {{ main_classes }}" role="main" id="main-content" data-pagetype="{{term_name}}">